-Some, however, have been able to adapt and evolve, changing the way they deliver products or services or even changing what it is they do altogether.
-As an example, a local distillery here in Perth, Western Australia has stopped making alcoholic drinks and started manufacturing hand sanitizer to meet growing demand.
+Some businesses, however, have been able to adapt and evolve, changing the way they deliver products or services or even changing what it is they do altogether.

-And the internet can play a huge role in how you can adapt your own business to evolve with these times as well.
-There is an extraordinary number of people who are now communicating over zoom (a webcam chat service where two or more people can get together and have meetings or chat to one another remotely).
+And the internet can play a huge role in how you can adapt your own business to evolve with these times.
+An extraordinary number of people are now communicating over zoom and working from home.

 So what are some of the ways having an online presence can help boost your business during this time?
-Well it does depend on what kind of business you run and what kind of product or service you have.
+It depends on what kind of business you run and what type of product or service you have.

-We'll list just a few ways that may be applicable to your business that can help:
+We'll list just a few ways that may apply to your business that can help:

 Order online - delivery to your door

-Now there's a few ways you can do this, you can either have a website set up so you can accept payments on the website itself through a secure payment gateway, or you can have it so the website takes the order and you accept the payment on delivery - both are totally feasible methods to keep trading.
+There are a few ways you can do this; 1) you can either have a website set up to accept payments on the website itself through a secure payment gateway, or 2) The website just takes the order, and you collect payment on delivery - both are feasible methods to keep trading.

 Training and learning

 That too can be done online, or it might be that you offer to take bookings and payment online and then stream your sessions using social media.
-There's no hard and fast rules here.
-The real ingenuity comes when there is a business that doesn't typically train or show "how-to" sessions but they evolve and adapt and start doing this.
+There are no hard and fast rules here.
+The real ingenuity comes when a business doesn't typically train or show "how-to" sessions, but they evolve and adapt and start doing this.

-Something that you do as part of your business that you are an expert in that you could then convert as a course or how-to series to sell online for example.
+Essentially, if you are an expert in something that you do as part of your business, you could convert it as a course or how-to series to sell online, for example.

-A personal coach who runs a business helping organize their client's home and lives might not be able to visit their homes but they could feasibly set up a website with a subscription people pay where they can access how-to videos on how to get organized themselves.
+A personal coach who runs a business helping organize their client's homes and lives might not visit their homes.
+Still, they could feasibly set up a website with a subscription people pay to access how-to videos on how to get organized themselves.

 Mail and return

-Mail and return refers to business models where the customer would bring something they own or have to the business and the business does something to that thing as a service.
+Mail and return refers to business models where the customer sends something by mail to the business, which the business then performs a service on.

 Guidance, information, and assurance

-And this is something we have seen business owners doing on their own websites.
-At the time of this article, we even have our own link at the top of most of our pages that take customers to a "how we are handling COVID-19" page.
+And this is something we have seen business owners doing on their websites.
+We've even had our own link at the top of most of our pages at one point during the pandemic that takes customers to a "how we are handling COVID-19" page.

 Even as the pandemic starts to go away, however long that may take, confidence from customers will need to be restored.
-While this might take time, you can help instill that trust by educating customers right now via your website.
+While this might take time, and vaccines are being rolled out, you can help instill that trust by educating customers right now via your website.